-Neuroscience, psychology and more disciplines have realized – and now provide science evidence for – ways that your body, your mind, your emotions are connected and influence one another.
+Neuroscience, psychology and more disciplines have realized – and now provide science evidence for – ways that your body, your mind, your thoughts-emotions are connected and influence one another.
+As well, many disciplines discuss how all these parts of you are connected with other humans-nature.
 Many cultures, throughout time, throughout the world, have understood these interconnections.

 Some practices, like sitting meditation, yoga or kung fu have a general name, with a variety of specific styles (such as Vipassana meditation, Iyengar yoga, or Shaolin Wushu kung fu).
 Some practices are trademarked (such as Rolfing).
 Some practices never even needed a special name – people just do them.